Mathisgdi/Yowl/README.md

 # Yowl

-Welcome to the Yowl project, your application to communicate with your friends and your favorite influencors.
+Welcome to Yowl project, your application to communicate with your friends and your favorite influencers.

 ## Table of Contents